-Shepherd Shiba Inu Mix Puppies – Before You Bring One Home…
+German Shepherd Shiba Inu Mix Puppies

-3 Little-Known Facts About Shepherd Inu Dogs
+3 Little-Known Facts About the Shepherd Inu

 1. The Shiba Inu Is An Ancient Hunting Dog Breed

 The Shiba Inu is one of the most popular breeds in Japan, thanks partially to the breed’s longevity.
-It was first reared as a hunting breed in around 300 B.C although its ancestors date back to as early as 7000 B.C.
+It was first reared as a hunting breed in around 300 B.C. although its ancestors date back to as early as 7000 B.C.
 It was bred to hunt birds and small game, flushing them out from their hiding place so that their handlers could better hunt them.

 Their history means that the brave and energetic dog has a strong prey drive, and this can translate into aggression.
 Early socialization is important, and while the breed is known to be quite difficult to train, owners should start training at an early age and keep it up throughout the dog’s life.